joaokoenig/obsidian/What is the Ondo Project?.md

 5. Technology Explained
 6. Conclusion

 Ondo Finance is a project that aims to narrow the gap between DeFi and TradFi (Decentralized Finance and Traditional Finance).
 Acting and dominating the RWA sector (Real World Assets), Ondo achieves it by transforming institutional grade assets such as US Treasuries into tokens that can be traded in the blockchain.
+The 2 main products in the Ondo